Far Rockaway: Precolonial Period, European Contact, and Early Colonial Settlement

-The indigenous inhabitants of the Rockaways were the Canarsie Indians, a band of Mohegan, whose name was associated with the geography of the location.
-By 1639, the Mohegan tribe sold most of the Rockaways to the Dutch West India Company.
+Following decades of trade and conflict such as the Kieft's War, Natives were displaced gradually from the region through a series of land agreements.
+By 1639, the Dutch secured land usage claims from local Lenape sachems on behalf of the Dutch West India Company.
 In 1664, the English defeated the Dutch colony and took over their lands in present-day New York.
-In 1685, the band chief, Tackapoucha, and the English governor of the province agreed to sell the Rockaways to a Captain Palmer for 31 pounds sterling.
+In 1685, the band chief, Tackapoucha, and the English governor of the province Thomas Dongan through an official royal land grant agreed to sell the Rockaways to a Captain Palmer for 31 pounds sterling.
+These land sales were understood by the Lenape as usufruct treaties, whereas European colonists enforced them as permanent, private ownership deals.